leanix/k8s-deploy-action/README.md

 * `timestamp`   A unix timestamp generated when the deployment starts
 * `subdomain`   To improve routing consistency we expose a subdomain defaulting to namespace-environment-region, e.g. foobar-prod-westeurope

+## Testing the Manifests / Dry run mode

+If you just want to test your deployment but not actually run it, use the following environment variable:

+* `dry_run`             Only validate and render the templates, not actually deploying to any cluster

 ### Kubernetes Secrets From Azure Key Vault

 To avoid defining secrets as clear text in your manifests, this action is able to load secrets from Azure Key Vault and create